 Extending Discounts on Drugs

 The Act promotes innovation and saves consumers money.
 It attempts to end anti-competitive behavior by drug companies that keep effective and affordable generic drugs off the market.
 It extends drug discounts to hospitals and communities that serve low-income patients.
 And it creates a pathway for the creation of generic versions of biological drugs so that doctors and patients have access to effective and lower cost alternatives.

 TITLE VIII – Community Living Assistance Services and Supports Act (CLASS Act)

 Title VIII establishes a Voluntary, Self-Funding Long-Term Insurance Choice for American Families

 The Act provides Americans with a new option to finance long-term services and care in the event of a disability.

 No taxpayer funds will be used to pay benefits under this provision.
-The program will actually reduce Medicaid spending, as people are able to continue working and living in their homes and not enter nursing homes.
+The program should reduce Medicaid spending, as people can continue working and living in their homes and not enter nursing homes.
 Safeguards will be put in place to ensure its premiums are enough to cover its costs.

 The CLASS Act was repealed January 1, 2013.

 Improved Enforcement and Closing Tax Loopholes

 Broadened Medicare Hospital Insurance (HI) Tax Base for High-Income Taxpayers